 The ISS recycles 93% of its liquids through the purification system.

-When an astronaut has to do the other form of business, the feces is into a sealed-up plastic bag sucked, via a vacuum, that goes into the trash.
+When an astronaut has to do the other form of business, the feces goes into a sealed-up plastic bag via a vacuum, that goes into the trash.

 How is trash disposed?